ducduyn31/memu-app/README.md

 - User profiles and preferences

 ## Todo Milestones
+- [ ] Have authentication process
+- [ ] H264 video upstream encode using ToolboxVideoAPI
 - [ ] Support more languages
 - [ ] Tailored voice based on out look
 - [ ] Make the app more awesome